 Observations incorrectly presented as proof of Evolution include: Domestication, Adaptations (the beak, the moth, camouflage, etc.), Antibiotic Resistance, Cancer, Immunity Response, Horizontal Gene Transfer, Hybrids, Dimorphism, Polyploids, and Mathematical Models.
 All these are fine examples of adaptation, but none meets the Common Descent Threshold as defined here.
 In addition, Cancer is suicide by death of the host and Models are biased human creations that seldom match reality.

-Often cited Failed and Irrelevant Experiments: Richard Lenski at MSU did not obtain anything other than his baseline E.coli, Barry Hall at U. Rochester and Paul Rainey at Oxford only confirmed adaptation, Miller Urey did not demonstrate abiogenesis without which Common Descent is a nonstarter.
+Often cited Failed and Irrelevant Experiments: Richard Lenski at MSU did not obtain anything other than his baseline E.coli (after 40 years – that’s millions of human years equivalent!), Barry Hall at U. Rochester and Paul Rainey at Oxford only confirmed adaptation, Miller Urey did not demonstrate abiogenesis without which Common Descent is a nonstarter.

 In conclusion, verifying Common Descent in a laboratory experiment is feasible.
 However, all previous attempts failed and/or were improperly reported as partial successes.